jupyterlite/jupyterlite/docs/howto/configure/advanced/iframe.md

 pip install jupyterlite
 ```

-Go to a folder where the extension should be tested and run the build of this extension for JupyterLite:
+Move to a directory where the extension should be tested and run the build of this extension for JupyterLite:

 ```bash
 mkdir examples